NFDI4Chem/VibrationalSpectroscopyOntology/docs/design_patterns.md

 directive information that specifies through its parts which actions have to be performed (['action specification'](https://terminology.nfdi4chem.de/ts/ontologies/vibso/terms?iri=http%253A%252F%252Fpurl.obolibrary.org%252Fobo%252FIAO_0000007)) in order to achieve the intended goals (['objective specification'](https://terminology.nfdi4chem.de/ts/ontologies/vibso/terms?iri=http%253A%252F%252Fpurl.obolibrary.org%252Fobo%252FIAO_0000005)) of a 'planned process'.
 It thus resembles more fittingly what we usually mean in natural language when speaking of a plan or method.
-To have a direct relation from a plan specification to its planned process, we can reuse 'executes' from the Statistical Methods Ontology (STATO), as it is defined exactly for this purpose.
+To have a direct relation from a 'plan specification' to its 'planned proces', we can reuse 'executes' from the Statistical Methods Ontology (STATO), as it is defined exactly for this purpose.

 The pattern can be visualized like this: